-During the year, RealHousingCo Limited ('RHC') obtained successful registration with the Regulator of Social Housing as a For Profit Registered Provider of affordable homes.
+The Company's wholly owned investment, RealHousingCo Limited ("RHC") has obtained successful registration with the Regulator of Social Housing as a For Profit Registered Provider of affordable homes.
 This status provides RHC with a platform to undertake future investment in the affordable housing sector which offers scope to generate long term, inflation-linked returns while addressing the chronic undersupply of affordable homes in the UK.

 RHC owns a residential property located in Liverpool (UK), which is comprised of seven units, all of which are occupied by private individuals, each with a six month term contract.
-The fair value of the Liverpool property as at 31 March 2022 was £0.6 million.
+The fair value of the Liverpool property as at 31 March 2023 was $\mathfrak{L}0.6$ million.